-From the week commencing 8 September 2020 the Canford School site will be open for all pupils, boarding and day.
-The period of closure of the premises has been for a period of almost 6 months.
+From the week commencing 8 March 2021, following the announcement of the Government's roadmap to recovery, the Canford School site will be open for all pupils, boarding and day.
 This risk assessment is undertaken in compliance with the Management of Health and Safety at Work Regulations 1999 to aid the planning and monitoring of a safe reintroduction of the staff and pupils of the School in line with the government guidance.
 It is underpinned by a series of detailed risk assessments, both Covid-19 specific and more general in nature, covering the full range of functions and operational areas of the school.